Abizern/abizern.github.com/source/_posts/2012-04-09-reverse-words-with-haskell.markdown

 As part of my preparation for [Google Code Jam](http://code.google.com/codejam) I've been working through the practice problems with Haskell.

-I make a screencast on solving the
+I made a screencast on solving the
 [Reverse Words](http://code.google.com/codejam/contest/351101/dashboard#s=p1)
 problem, along with the mechanics of getting the problem inputs and submitting solutions.
 The style was heavily influenced by a sequence on
 [Data Driven Programming in Haskell](http://youtu.be/045422s6xik?hd=1) by